 |

-Select Salary Band S1... $0
+3. Select Salary/Seniority Band S1... $0 p.a. to $40,000

-Junior and non-supervisory staff The
+non-supervisory staff The method chosen to

-not important, so long as it is systematic and reflects
+classify employees into Salary Bands is not important, so long as it is

-the general seniority structure of the
+systematic and reflects the general pay and seniority structure of the

 organization.